-Duong Pham is a Ph.D. student at University of California, San Diego majoring in Political Science.
-My research interests revolve around the intersection of comparative politics, international relations and sociology, covering a wide range of topics including status in international relations, authoritarian politics, national identity, nationalism, and discourse control in one-party states.
-My regional expertise includes East and Southeast Asia, particularly China, Japan and Vietnam.
+Duong Pham (they/them) is now a Ph.D. student at University of California, San Diego majoring in Political Science (International Relations and Comparative Politics).
+Their research interests revolve around the intersection of comparative politics, international relations and sociology, covering a wide range of topics including status in international relations, autocratic survival and democratic backsliding, information and discourse control strategies of autocratic governments in domestic and international spheres.
+Their regional expertise includes East and Southeast Asia, with a special focus on China and Vietnam.

 Some sketches about me